JG

 My Role

 I worked as UX/UI Designer and acted as Lead Designer on this initiative, owning the checkout redesign from problem definition to delivery.
 While the initial request focused on visual improvements, the scope quickly expanded to address structural conversion issues.
 I redefined the checkout flow architecture, established mobile-first UX principles, and prioritized high-impact friction points in collaboration with the Product Manager and engineering team.
-I was responsible for key UX decisions, balancing technical constraints with business goals to deliver a scalable solution implemented directly in production.

 Challenges & Insights